 Changes of Circumstances Could Include

-Whether you are looking to change of the terms of your current court order or you want to keep the terms the same but the other party has filed to modify the court order, it is important to hire a lawyer for best results.
-Attorney Heather Johnston can assist you in this matter.
-She handles all issues relating to Modification of Court Orders and Domestic Relations in Portage and Summit Counties, OH.
+Whether you are looking to change the terms of your current court order or you want to keep the terms the same, but the other party has filed to modify the court order, it is important to hire a lawyer for the best results.
+Our family law specialist can assist you in this matter.
+We handle all issues relating to Modification of Court Orders and Domestic Relations in Portage and Summit Counties, OH.